BruOp/personal-website/content/blog/exposure/index.md

 To construct the histogram, I used [Alex Tardif's](http://www.alextardif.com/HistogramLuminance.html) blog post on the exact same subject as a reference.
 I'll still explain the code here, and try to focus on the parts that confused me the most while trying to replicate Tardif's method.
 Here's the compute shader, written using BGFX's version of glsl:

+**Update:** I've fixed a bug with the two compute shaders below.
+They previously used `groupMemoryBarrier`s for synchronization, but that was inadequate as we really wanted both an execution and a group memory barrier.
+Due to the fact that BGFX's `shaderc` will actually translate that GLSL into `GroupMemoryBarrierWithGroupSync()` and the fact that I only ran the samples using the DX11 backend, I never ran into the issue myself.
+Thanks to users Cirdan and marttyfication on the [Graphics Programming Discord](https://discord.gg/uBqpJxfk) for encountering the bug and letting me know the solution, respectively.

 ```glsl
 // This defines all the preprocessor definitions that translate things
 // like gl_LocalInvocationIndex to HLSL's SV_GroupIndex